SoftwareAG/cumulocity-python-agent/README.md

 Device control handles everything around operations handling from the platform to the device.
 There are two main modules:

-1. operationsWatcher -> Watches for operations on the particualar device and hands them over to the handler
+1. operationsListener -> Watches for operations on the particualar device via MQTT and triggers the handler
 2. operationsHandler -> Handles the logic of the operations and hands them over to dedicated modules

 Dedicated modules in this context are e.g. the update of configuration with updating the managed object or starts the remote access process from device.
 Others can be added for later use-cases.